Tuesday, November 23, 2021

 Rare occurrence number three.
 Baseball’s 2011 National League MVP, Ryan Braun, lied about his drug use to everyone in sight in 2012.
 On July 22, 2013, Braun accepted, without appeal, a 65-game suspension for both his drug use and his lying about it.

-At this point we can skip all the juicy details surrounding so many others, such as; Newt Gingrich, former North Carolina Senator John Edwards, Tiger Woods, Arnold Swarzenaggar, a host of unfaithful, dishonest CEO’s who lied, not to mention the deplorable lack of integrity witnessed by our financial institutions which brought us to the brink of another financial depression.
+At this point we can skip all the juicy details surrounding so many others, such as; Newt Gingrich, former North Carolina Senator John Edwards, Tiger Woods, Arnold Swarzenaggar, and host of unfaithful, dishonest CEO’s who lied, not to mention the deplorable lack of integrity witnessed by our financial institutions which brought us to the brink of another financial depression.
 None of those bankers have been held accountable for their actions because they didn’t break any laws.
 They just lied.

 Those who still value (trite?) characteristics like integrity and honesty are now asking; can this be the new America?
 Is this the future world for our children and grandchildren?
 Toward that end we may wish to consider the following.